JasonPuglisi/descent/README.md

 environment variable, your client ID as the `HUE_CLIENT` environment variable, and your client secret as the `HUE_SECRET` environment variable.

+### Last.fm Rate Limiting

+To avoid Last.fm rate limiting, you can adjust the API polling interval.
+Set the `LASTFM_POLL_INTERVAL` environment variable to an integer in milliseconds.
+The default is `10000` (10 seconds), but a more reasonable value could be `5000` (5 seconds).
+If API calls in the browser start failing, and playing data isn't loading, increase the interval.

 ## User Preferences

 ### Descent Configuration